Redesigning a PDP that only half the users finished scrolling.

 Sticky add-to-cart

 Half of mobile shoppers never made it past the size selector on the original page.
-The fix treats size as a deliberate moment, not a row in a list: a bottom-of-viewport popup brings the selector to the thumb, keeps the product image visible behind it, and confirms the choice in place.
-The pattern became a small piece of methodology the team reused.
+The fix framed every interaction along a usability spectrum (Natural, Stretching, Hard) and pushed the size moment into the Natural zone: a bottom-of-viewport popup brings the selector to the thumb, keeps the product image visible behind it, and confirms the choice in place.
+The same spectrum framing guided the swatch density, the sticky-CTA placement, and the accordion-vs-stack decision in product details.

 Dev hand-off

-Annotated specs covering each component's states, content rules, breakpoint behaviour, and the conditional logic between catalogue data and the PDP UI.
-The hand-off doc became the squad's source of truth for engineering and the merchandising team writing the back-end copy.
+One Figma file covering every component: Final full design, Sticky add to cart, Product details, Push-in colour, Why linen, Reviews, Select size, Pre-order, Buy-now-pay-later A/B test, Brands out / Out-of-stock, Gift card, plus the desktop variants.
+Each frame carried its states, content rules, breakpoint behaviour, and the conditional logic between catalogue data and the PDP UI.
+The hand-off became the squad's source of truth for engineering and for the merchandising team writing the back-end copy.

 Final design